 04/12/2019 - The lighthearted video below makes a crucial point – of all the many things the Postal Service will accept from the public, tax dollars are not one of them.
 The video advertisement's release is in coordination with Tax Day actions all over the country on Monday, April 15.

 Watch and share the video with your friends and family.

-04/02/2019 - (This article first appeared in the May-June 2017 issue of The American Postal Worker magazine.)
+04/02/2019 - (This article first appeared in the March/April 2019 issue of the American Postal Worker magazine)